seal331/hidens-website/RUNNING.md

 LOG_TO_FILE = False (Default is false.
 Set this to true and ENABLE_LOGGING to true if you want to output connection and process logs to a file.)

-SERVE_TESTPAGE = False (Default is false.
+TESTING = False (Default is false.
 Set this to true if you want to view stuff that's in development, and experiements that I'm screwing around with.)

 SERVE_STATIC = False (Default is false.
 If you want to serve static content such as CSS stylesheets or images, set this to True)